vmware/container-service-extension/docs/CSE_CONFIG.md

 | enforce_authorization | If True, CSE server will use role-based access control, where users without the correct CSE right will not be able to deploy clusters (Added in CSE 1.2.6) |
 | log_wire | If True, will log all REST calls initiated by CSE to vCD.
 (Added in CSE 2.5.0) |

+<a name="broker"></a>
 ### `broker` Section

-The `broker` section contains properties to define resources used by the CSE server including org and VDC as well as template definitions.
+The `broker` section contains properties to define resources used by the CSE server including org and VDC as well as template repository location.
 The following table summarizes key parameters.

 | Property | Value |